 The Vox amPlug originally was released with three basic versions: AC30, Classic Rock and Metal.
 Since then more versions have been released and you can expect more in the future as the amPlug have been very popular.
-At the moment here are the other versions available: Bass, Acoustic, Lead, Twin, Night Train & Joe Satriani.
-This review covers the AC30 version as this is the one tested, however the main features are basically the same across the different models.
+At the moment here are the other versions available: AC30, Bass, Blues, Classic Rock, Clean, Lead, Metal (check out the full range here on Amazon).
+This review covers the (older) AC30 version as this is the one tested.
+However, the main features are basically the same across the different models.
 The main difference is the type of sound you’re going for.
 The basic idea with the Vox amPlug is that you simply plug it directly into your electric guitar, then plug in some headphones.
 The unit acts as an amplifier and lets you play your electric guitar in complete silence.
 It’s great as a practice tool when you don’t want other people listening to you or when you’re travelling and don’t have the room to bring an amp with you.

 Here are the basic features available with the Vox amPlug AC30.
 Other versions (eg: Lead, Classic Rock) all have the same basic features with only slight differences in the tones available.

 The unit fits in the palm of your hand and is made of plastic.
 The unit plugs easily into any electric guitars including stratocasters.
 It uses a standard 1/4″ (6.35mm) jack so you can even plug it into other instruments such as an electro-acoustic guitar or bass (although a separate model is available for bass from Vox).
 As it does plug directly into the guitar you need to be careful when you put the guitar down – I recommend always using a guitar stand to avoid damage.

 The unit uses two AAA batteries.
 Zinc-carbon batteries are expected to last up to 9 hours and alkaline batteries can last up to 24 hours.